Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 - drm-resident-<region>: <uint> [KiB|MiB]

-The total size of buffers that are resident (i.e., have their backing store present or instantiated) in the specified region.
+The total size of buffers that are resident (i.e., have their backing store present or instantiated) in the woke specified region.

 - drm-memory-<region>: <uint> [KiB|MiB]